By Kizito Chukwude

 Once you submit, CQC assigns an inspector to assess your application.
 The assessment involves reviewing all your submitted documents, checking your DBS results, verifying references, and preparing for the fit person interviews.

 Both the provider (or nominated individual) and the registered manager must attend a fit person interview with CQC.
 These interviews are conducted by a CQC inspector and assess whether you are a fit and proper person to carry on or manage a regulated activity.
+They typically run for sixty to ninety minutes each and are conducted remotely by video call.

 The interviews cover your understanding of the regulations, your approach to safeguarding, your governance arrangements, how you will ensure quality, and your plans for the service.
 They are not adversarial, but they are thorough.
 CQC expects you to demonstrate genuine knowledge and competence, not rehearsed answers.